-Expansion to the entire Nordic subgroup scope and harmonization of how the employee satisfaction is measured and improved are points where our organization intend to become stronger and more formalized on the middle and long terms.
+Expansion to the entire Nordic subgroup scope and harmonization of how the employee satisfaction is measured and improved are points where our organization intend to become stronger and the already mentioned application from Winningtemp AB has good chances to be the support chosen and implemented during 2020, as explained before.

-In that sense, we understand that a transparent communication with the employees is a big component of their satisfaction, moreover when it comes to communication with their hierarchical responsibles.
-That is why in the ACO Nordic Group A/S we try to share information on a regular basis, so all the employees are aware of the latest news on the organization, performance compared to budgets and forecasts, etc. Some examples in that line are the monthly meetings that Plastmo has in the cantina with all their employees, the Nordic finance and IT meetings where all the employees of those departments get to know all the last developments on what regards IT projects, finance performance and organizational changes.
+In that sense, we understand that a transparent communication with the employees is a big component of their satisfaction, moreover, when it comes to communication with their hierarchical responsible.
+That is why, in the ACO Nordic Group A/S, we try to share information, on a regular basis, so all the employees are aware of the latest news on the organization, performance compared to budgets and forecasts, etc. Some examples, in that line, are the monthly meetings that Plastmo has in the canteen with all their employees, the Nordic finance and IT meetings where all the employees of those departments get to know all the last developments on what regards IT projects, finance performance and organizational changes, etc.